-For example, you fail to make a payment on your credit card by two days after the due date.
-Your account remains on delinquent status until you pay that amount.
+For example, you failed to make a payment on your credit card by two days.
+As a consequence, your account remains on delinquent status until you pay that amount.

-Default, on the other hand, is when you not only fail to repay your loan but also fail to honor your succeeding obligations arising from that failure.
-For instance, you issued a cheque for the credit card payment you missed.
-However, you failed to pay the amount on the date you promised.
-After a period spanning no more than 1 year after you still haven’t paid or started to pay the balance, your entire account will be marked as Default.
-In some cases, if you haven’t run your account well, the loan company may issue a default after, say, 3 missing payments.
+After a period spanning no more than 1 year after nonpayment, your entire account will be marked as Default.
+In some cases, if you haven’t run your account well, the loan company may issue a default after 3 missing payments.

 Do not get the wrong idea.
 Defaulting or becoming delinquent in your payments is something that no one would recommend.
 The reason for this is that both can affect your credit score negatively.

 Delinquency, however, is considered the lighter offense of the two.
-If your account becomes delinquent, all that you need to do is to pay the overdue amount plus any fees, and your account will return to normal after that.
-There might be some small notifications in your credit history to reflect these times that you became delinquent but their overall effect on your credit score is negligible.
+If your account becomes delinquent, all that you need to do is to pay the overdue amount plus any fees,.
+After that, your account will return to normal after that.

 For default accounts, however, the problem is a bit more complicated.
 If you defaulted, any leeway that the lender gave to you is no longer available, including access to your account and you’d have to pay the full amount plus fees and interest as soon as possible.